Dandd6541/RE-listings-/README.md

 1. Adding an API that will update the lisitng with the corresponding Property.
 2. Making the forms on the website more clean and responsive.
 3. Adding a feauture which will allows the users to see rent comps around their area of desire.
+4. Interactive where users can comment on other users Listings which can lead to a nice sale.